wondonghyeon/wondonghyeon.github.io/_posts/2022-03-22-food-waste-intro.md

 ## Businesses and Technologies

-Many businesses are trying to solve the FLW problem.
+Many businesses/start-ups are trying to solve the FLW problem.
 I believe there is plenty of room for innovations throughout the supply chain: from harvest to retail and consumption.
-I want to know which companies are making which innovation.
+I'm planning to find out who's doing what in this industry.

 # Recommendations